Kavanaugh's answers in question as confirmation vote looms

 Kavanaugh testimony

 Democratic lawmakers peppered Kavanaugh with questions about apparent sexual references in his high school yearbook.
 He claimed that "boofed" was a term to describe flatulence.
-He said "Devil's Triangle" was a drinking game.
+He said "devil's triangle" was a drinking game.
 He also said "FFFF" was an inside joke about Squi's stutter.

 Reporting and analysis

-Note: UPDATE: This story has been updated with additional information about DC's drinking laws at the time and Kavanaugh's related testimony.